briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

-1. _(a)_ No person shall knowingly make or cause to be made a telecommunication, or knowingly permit telecommunication to be made from a telecommunications device under the person’s control, to another, if the caller does any of the
+1. _(a)_ No person shall knowingly make or cause to be made a telecommunication, or knowingly permit telecommunication to be made from a telecommunications device under the person's control, to another, if the caller does any of the
 following:

     1. _(1)_ Makes the telecommunication with purpose to harass, intimidate, or